Ineedanamehere/SAE-SSV/README.md

 conda create -n sae python=3.10 -y
 conda activate sae
 pip install -r requirements.txt
-## Usage
+## DEMO

-The implementation of SAE-SSV on Gemma2 and Llama3.1 can be referred to `saessv-demo.ipynb`.
+The demo implementation of SAE-SSV on Gemma2 and Llama3.1 can be referred to `saessv-demo.ipynb`.

+## SAE_SSV

+The implementation of SAE-SSV can be found in `sae_probe.py`.

 ## Datasets